SenseStageTeam/sensestage_documentation/_sensestage-v1/expansion-boards/xpree.md

 # Examples

-The XPree board on a breadboard connected to a MiniBee, with an LED connected to D3:
+{:.image-caption}
 ![](/img/XPree_breadboard.jpg)
+*The XPree board on a breadboard connected to a MiniBee, with an LED connected to D3*

 # TODO

 - update github link
+- update images